JackToppen/TDA-Microscopy-Pipeline/README.md

 pip install -r requirements.txt
 ```

-The segmentation section can be run in the Jupyter Notebook.
-After instalation, open Jupyter Notebook with the command line below.
+The segmentation section should be run with a [Jupyter Notebook](https://jupyter.org/).
+After installation, open Jupyter with the command line below.

 ```
 jupyter notebook